Anti-flips of the blow-ups of the projective spaces at torus invariant points: Introduction

 \section{Introduction}

 The blow-up of the projective plane $\mathbb{P}^2$ at $1$, $2$ or $3$ torus invariant points are isomorphic to the Hirzebruch surface $F_1$ of degree $1$, the del Pezzo surface $S_7$ of degree $7$ or the del Pezzo surface $S_6$ of degree $6$, respectively.
-As is well known, they are {\em Fano}, that is, their anti-canonical divisors are ample.
-For $d\ge 3$, put $B^d_n$ be the blow-up of $\mathbb{P}^d$ at $n$ torus invariant points.
-Then, $B^d_1$ is Fano, while $B^d_n$ is not Fano for $n\ge 2$ (see e.g. \cite{bonavero}).
+As is well known, they are {\em Fano} varieties, that is, their anti-canonical divisors are ample.
+For $d\ge 3$, let $B^d_n$ be the blow-up of $\mathbb{P}^d$ at $n$ torus invariant points.
+Then, $B^d_1$ is a Fano variety, while $B^d_n$ is not a Fano variety for $n\ge 2$ (see e.g. \cite{bonavero}).

 In this paper, we construct the smooth Fano variety $\widetilde{B}^d_n$ which is birationally equivalent to $B^d_n$ by a finite succession of {\em anti-flips}.
-For this construction, we investigate the primitive relations for toric anti-flips.
+For this construction, we investigate the {\em primitive relations} for toric anti-flips.
 The construction of $\widetilde{B}^d_n$ is a generalization for the theory of pseudo-symmetric and symmetric toric varieties by Ewald \cite{ewald1} and Voskresenskij-Klyachko \cite{voskre}.
 The following is the main theorem of this paper.

 \begin{thm}[Theorem \ref{kekka}] Let $B^d_n$ be the blow-up of $\mathbb{P}^d$ at $n$ torus invariant points.
 Suppose that $d\ge 3$ and $n\ge 2$.